Star Film Company: History

 Gaston stopped the tour in 1913 and settled in Corsica, where he died two years later.
 Gaston's son Paul sold what was left of the company to General Film Company in 1917.
-It was believed that "bad blood" developed between the Méliès brothers, but recent research indicates that despite losses in the American branch, Georges received all payments he was entitled to.
+It was believed that bad blood developed between the Méliès brothers, but recent research indicates that despite losses in the American branch, Georges received all payments he was due.